+This is the writing blog of Rosalind Minett.
 The name, The Characterful Writer, describes the fiction I most enjoy: character-led.
-Stories satisfy me when complex characters interact in a way that is true to their personalities and I am gripped by events around them.
-I am always disappointed when characters seem mostly to serve the plot, not the other way round.
+Stories satisfy me when complex characters interact in a way that is true to their personalities and I am then gripped by events around them.
+I am always disappointed when characters seem just to serve the plot, not live independently.

 I believe in cross-fertilisation.
-A visit, a sighting, a meeting, a conversation a performance, an art gallery, with all these a writer can gain ideas and stimulation.
-Sometimes the most unlikely incident can provide the one image or concept that has slowed progress on the current work.
-I’ve included examples in one post.
-Other art forms interest me greatly, so I sometimes focus on an aspect of these.
+A visit, a sighting, a meeting, a conversation, a performance, an art gallery, an event: with all these a writer can gain new ideas.
+Sometimes the most unlikely incident provides the one image or concept that has slowed progress on the current work.
+Other art forms can stimulate a new approach to writing.

-I review some books here, particularly contemporary world fiction in translation, but sometimes I want to discuss another book, fiction or nonfiction, mainstream published or self-published.
-There are high quality novels that need bringing to a wider audience.
+I sometimes review a book here, perhaps contemporary world fiction in translation, but there are also self-published, high quality novels that need bringing to a wider audience.

 For following my writing, I do have a Readers’ List.
 I email occasionally, not frequently.
 Readers get exclusive clips and offers.